About Danielle Hiestand

 While at college I took a course on eating disorders and began to volunteer with a program that focused on

 During this time I acquired extensive experience treating anorexia, bulimia, binge eating disorder, complex PTSD, dissociative disorders, depression, and anxiety.
 I also began my training in EMDR therapy; a treatment that has become crucial to my therapeutic approach.
 To help clients on their journey toward healing I also utilize systems theory, dialectical behavioral therapy (DBT), acceptance commitment therapy (ACT), and mindfulness.
-My overall goal is to work collaboratively with clients in order to honor what they are seeking from treatment.
+My overall goal is to work collaboratively with clients in order to honor their treatment goals.

 In 2013 Kelly Hinds, RDN and I created Savor Podcast.
 For three years we recorded episodes on nutrition, body image, mindfulness, yoga, eating disorders, dieting, EMDR therapy and beyond.
-Savor podcast is available here on this website.
+Past Savor podcast episodes are available here.

 Before starting my family I was an adjunct professor at University of California, San Diego, Alliant International University and San Diego State University.
 I taught classes on eating disorders, stress management, social psychology, and assessment.
-Once my family started to grow I decided to slow down and work part-time in my Scripps Ranch private practice.
+Once my family started to grow I decided to slow down and work part-time in my Mission Valley private practice.

-In my free time I enjoy spending time with my husband and two daughters and my German Shepherd, Loki.
-I also love swimming, walking and playing on the beach, listening to music and photography.
+In my free time I enjoy spending time with my husband and two daughters.
+I also love swimming, paddle boarding, and hiking.

 Certified Eating Disorder Specialist Supervisor (CEDS-S)